A Letter From Japan - Strategically Mum: The Silence of the Armenians

 |Translator||:||Ahmet Can Öktem|

 A letter from Japan reached AVİM on August 2021.
 The letter in question was sent by Iver Torikian, an Armenian whose family once resided in Istanbul.
 Torikian stated that he wrote the letter as he wanted the misconceptions in the Turkish-Armenian relations to be questioned.

-As AVİM, we published this letter, which reflects the sincere views of an academic of Armenian origin in a free space/atmosphere/setting and with academic objectivity, by dividing it into parts that were published within five days.
+As AVİM, we published this letter, which reflects the sincere views of a scholar of Armenian origin in a free space/atmosphere/setting and with objectivity, by dividing it into parts that were published within five days.
 The complete letter can be read in this issue in English and Turkish.

 Before this letter reached AVİM in August, I had an opportunity to meet and speak with Gerard Jirair Libaridian, the Armenian Historian who was invited by the Ministry of Foreign Affairs of the Republic of Turkey to the Antalya Diplomacy Forum as a speaker.
 During our talk/meeting, with regards to the one-sided Armenian claims, Libaridian shared his thoughts which were reconciliatory and gave a green light for normalization instead of radical views.